khaosdoctor/natural-hour-parser/README.md

 > It's also possible to use objects instead of tuples, so instead of `[79200, 10800]` we could have `{ open: 79200, duration: 10800 }`, the parsing would be essentially the same

 ## Bitmaps

+> This is a wild idea, but I think it's interesting to think about it.

 We could also use bitmaps to represent the opening hours, this way we could represent the opening hours in a single number.
 This would be a very efficient way to represent the opening hours, but it would be very hard to read and understand, the code to parse it wouldn't be super simple as well.